auxiliaries

 'deltaT']

-Of course, you can also check the Documentation and inspect all the details about the models.
+Of course, we encourage you to also check the documentation and inspect all the details about the models.

 'Pu': 0.1, 'Pb': 1}